Wink (platform): Reception

 In a 2014 competitive review comparing Wink to SmartThings, CNET said Wink was cheaper and supported more wireless standards, but had fewer and less reliable sensors to support automation.
 The article recommended SmartThings for tech-savvy users and Wink for general consumers.
 In an August 2014 review, CNET gave Wink a 7.7 score out of 10.
 It complimented the product for being close to the "ideal" whole-home security and automation service, but lamented that it wasn't "a perfect replacement for some of the more sophisticated standalone smart home device apps."
 A January 2015 review of Wink by Tom's Guide rated the product a 7/10, "very good".
 The reviewer criticized the application for not giving as much control over individual smart home electronics as their own apps, but praised Wink for providing "an easy way for people to dip their toes into smart home systems."

 A review in PCMAG of the Wink Hub 2 said it was easy to use and compatible with many devices, but had no battery backup or USB ports.
 Under "Bottom Line" the review said, "Works with virtually every wireless protocol out there and supports dual-band Wi-Fi.
 Installation and device pairing is quick and easy."
 It gave the Hub 2 4.5 out of 5 stars and named it its new Editors' Choice for home automation hubs.
 In contrast, CNET gave the device three stars.
 The reviewer said the device is easy to set up and compatible with many devices, but gave the reviewer error messages.
 The reviewer was never able to successfully set it up the way she wanted.
 Tom's Guide gave the Wink Hub 2 7 out of 10.
 It also said the device was easy to use and compatible with many devices, but missing some advanced features.
 Tom's Guide said it was good for "basic" smart homes.

-Controversy

-In early July 2022 customers reported their Wink hubs off-line, Wink app not able to connect to their accounts, and many of their Wink connected smart devices that rely on the hub and/or app to control were no longer accessible.
-It was confirmed by Wink in a post to their official twitter account that they were experiencing technical difficulties that they were working on.
-Subsequent to the early reports the Wink website became unreachable, the phone lines advise that "calls are not being accepted," and there have been no further posts or response to customer complaints on twitter.
-With Wink having become a subscription-based service many customers have complained on social media that Wink charged them their monthly subscription fee for July, and then the service nearly immediately went off-line.
-Customers can attempt to obtain a refund by disputing the charge with their credit card issuer (e.g., payment for service made but service not provided).